 Finally, it should be noted that it is not essential to give long term flucloxacillin to achieve a very low prevalence of S aureus infection, an alternative is to culture regularly (every clinic attendance and also when unwell) as is the policy in some European centres and treat vigorously whenever S. aureus appears (Szaff and Hoiby,1981 above – see discussion after this entry for more on anti-Staphylococcal prophylaxis).

-Dr Harris Stutman (figure 8) is a specialist in Pediatric Infectious Disease at the Memorial Health Care System in California.
+Dr Harris Stutman (fig. 8) is a specialist in Pediatric Infectious Disease at the Memorial Health Care System in California.
 His interests include Health Technology Informatics and Medical Informatics Clinical information systems.
-He has not published on CF since this present study.
+He has not published on CF before or since this present study.

 It seems that if an organism is eradicated from the airways of a person with CF another potential pathogen from the environment colonizes and, if not treated, infects the airway.
 For example when S. aureus is treated, P aeruginosa appears (a fact noted since the early days of CF antibiotic treatment with penicillin and aureomycin); subsequently when P. aeruginosa is eradicated and prevented other environmental organisms appear particularly Aspergillus fumigatus and Stenotrophomonas maltophilia (noted both in the Copenhagen and Leeds CF centres).
 But this is not a good reason to fail to eradicate any potential pathogens, symptoms or not, as they appear.